 • The maximum number of listeners is 32.
 If you create an Adaptive Server with two master ports in the interfaces file, you can start at most 30 more listeners on other ports.
 Apart from the first listener, each supplementary listener consumes resources similar to a user connection, so in a setup where 25 user connections are configured, starting three listeners at start-up (corresponding to three master entries) leaves room for 30 user connections.

-The user must have sa role.
+Permissions The permission checks for sp_listener differ based on your granular permissions settings.
+Granular permissions enabled With granular permissions enabled, you must be a user with manage server privilege.
+Granular permissions disabled With granular permissions disabled, you must be a user with sa_role.